abinash-shrestha/tinder/notes.md

         ## For displaying feed
         - GET /user/feed
         - validations will be user should not be shown their own profile, already connected profile, req sent/received profile, ignored profile
+        - pagination filter to limit number of users sent back to feed to load using skip and limit method in mongoDB